 Tasks:

-1. MRI group to discuss and send a data dictionary to the CC of data entries/metrics for the REDCap database within the next 10 days.
+MRI group to discuss and send a data dictionary to the CC of data entries/metrics for the REDCap database within the next 10 days.

+MRI group to select a lead author who will coordinate the first draft of the paper.
+It was agreed that Ryan would serve as the corresponding author.